You know the answer.

 Everything Aria offers — unlimited, while we build.

-• Unlimited spoken practice sessions
+• Unlimited practice sessions

-• 4-dimension scoring on every attempt
+• 4-dimension scoring on every answer

 • Pattern tracking across sessions